Places of Interest in Westerham

 Built in the 16th century or earlier and lived in by William Pitt at one time whilst his home in Keston was being repaired.
 Numerous additions to the rear including a modern kitchen wing.
 Now converted to private dwelling.

 Early 19th century; two-storey with high pitched roof.
-The home of Countess Winterton in the early 19th century; now the offices of the local free paper, the County Border News.
+The home of Countess Winterton in the early 19th century.
+Today independent offices.

 Moretons Court, London Road